 Again, this is a great activity for helping your child learn to sit still and practice their fine motor skills in a fun way.
-Your child needs to put the right shape and colour pieces on the board to match the picture or they can design their own patterns with the pieces.
+Your child needs to put the right shape and colour pieces on the magnetic pattern board to match the picture or they can design their own patterns with the pieces.
 Each piece is magnetic so they stay where they are put.

 This lovely set from Djeco is perfect for a creative child.
 It introduces textures and shapes to make fun pictures with.

 Pretend play is still huge with this age group and pretending to be a doctor can be great fun.
 I stock some really lovely (and very popular) doctor’s sets.
 The Small Foot Design one is here and the Djeco one can be found here

 I hope this blog has helped inspire you.
 If you’re still struggling, take a look at all the toys I sell for this age group here.
 I’m sure you will find something within your budget that will suit your four-year-old.